r0x10ffff/r0x10ffff/README.md

 </
 - Researcher ( Web Security & Browser Security ) .
+- building Tools & Frameworks like focusing : ( JavaScript , Go , C++ , Java ) And I used it, but not often : ( Python , Nim , bash )
-- building Tools & Frameworks & Open Source Contributor
+- Open Source Contributor
 - Ai Enabled